The Nightmare is over – Kimberly Sue Endicott and tour driver Jean-Paul Mirenge Remezo are Free.

-Kimberly Sue Endicott, 56 is a grandmother who comes from Costa Mesa, Orange County, California and old esthetician who runs a skin-care clinic.
+Kimberly Sue Endicott, 56, is a grandmother from Costa Mesa, Orange County, California, and an old esthetician who runs a skin-care clinic.
 Friends of her have stated that she had been talking with enthusiasm about her planned trip to Uganda.
-One of her big dreams was to go and see the Gorillas.
-Sadly her African Dream Safari turned into a nightmare.
+One of her big dreams was to see the Gorillas.
+Sadly, her African Dream Safari turned into a nightmare.

 The Search for Kimberly Sue Endicott and her driver continues

-Please Note: When you are Gorilla Trekking there is always an armed escort with you, The guard for the gorilla trek remains in Bwindi Impenetrable Forest, in this case, the Buhoma area since she was on Safari Wild Frontiers Safaris who are one with exclusive Lodges, Buhoma Lodge and the sister Lodge in Isasha.
+Please Note: When you are Gorilla Trekking, there is always an armed escort with you.
+The guard for the gorilla trek remains in Bwindi Impenetrable Forest, in this case, the Buhoma area since she was on Safari Wild Frontiers Safaris.
+They are one with exclusive Lodges, Buhoma Lodge, and the sister Lodge in Ishasha.

-It is suggested to have an armed Ranger with you on Game Drives in Savannah Park, up to now you could go on a game drive without one, this may change.
-The cost per vehicle for an armed ranger who assists both with spotting Wildlife and provides security is 20 USD per vehicle.
+It is suggested to have an armed Ranger with you on Game Drives in Savannah Park.
+Up to now, you could go on a game drive without one.
+This may change.
+The cost per vehicle for an armed ranger who assists both with spotting Wildlife and provides security is 20 USD per car.

-Isasha Wilderness Camp is inside of the park, the only lodge in the area inside of the park, it is the only high-end lodge in the area.
-Would an armed Ranger have made a difference against 4 armed men, the answer to that is speculation, we simply do not know?
-It is in our opinion another layer of security and something we automatically add to the itinerary of a client.
+Ishasha Wilderness Camp is inside the park, the only lodge in the parking area.
+It is the only high-end lodge in the area.
+Would an armed Ranger have made a difference against four armed men?
+The answer to that is speculation.
+We do not know?
+It is another layer of security and something we automatically add to the itinerary of a client.

 Am I safe in Uganda today?

-The reality – this has been a wakeup call for many and one could probably safely state that Uganda in April of 2019 is probably the safest place to be for a Tourist since Security will be at its highest level.
-In this country, until this incident Tourists have been safe and secure apart from petty theft here and there.
-I as an American feel quite safe in Uganda in spite of security and traveler advisories that may come out tomorrow.
+The reality – this has been a wake-up call for many, and one could probably safely state that Uganda in April of 2019 is perhaps the safest place to be for a Tourist since Security will be at its highest level.
+In this country, until this incident, Tourists have been safe and secure apart from petty theft here and there.
+I was an American and feel relatively safe in Uganda despite security and traveler advisories that may come tomorrow.

 “However, Uganda cannot afford to rely on its recent past but must show the world what it is doing in the future.”

-We, as a tour operator take the security and wellbeing of our clients quite seriously that is why we have as much information about safety and security as we do on our site.
+We, as tour operators, take the security and wellbeing of our clients quite seriously.
+That is why we have as much information about safety and security as we do on our site.
 The safe outcome of a safari is more important to us than the income.

-This page will be updated Daily with any news that is released by the Police, sorry in Uganda there are no hourly news-updates given by police.
+This page will be updated Daily with any news released by the Police, sorry in Uganda.
+Police give no hourly news-updates.